Hook: The Lesson That Cost Me $7,000

 7. Kindness Is Contagious (But So Is Coldness)

-Rain came in sideways.
-We were soaked, dragging gear across a parking lot when Jake—the new PA—started handing out umbrellas he’d bought with his own money.
-No fuss.
-Just dry grips, safe monitors, and one quiet gesture.
+Rain coming in sideways.
+We’re soaked, dragging gear across a gravel parking lot when Jake—the new PA—starts handing out umbrellas he bought with his own money.

 By noon, something shifted: